fatihkeskin6/clanApi/README.md

 ### Table Definition

-The `clans` table is created directly in Cloud SQL.
+The `clans` table is created in Cloud SQL.

 ```sql
 CREATE TABLE public.clans (